chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img src="simple-scriptable-event-listener.png"/>
 </p>

-Once you've added a listener component, do the following:
+Once a listener component is added, do the following:
-- Insert your event asset into the _Scriptable Event_ field
+- Insert event asset into the _Scriptable Event_ field
-- In the _On Raised_ [Unity Event] field, add the methods you'd like to be triggered by the event
+- Add the methods to be triggered by the event into the _On Raised_ [Unity Event] field,

-For example, if you need to turn off a set of lights, your setup might look like the following (as seen in [Simple Events] sample):
+For example, if lights need to be turned off, the listener might be setup as follows (as seen in [Simple Events] sample):
 <p align="center">
   <img src="simple-scriptable-event-listener-sample.png"/>
 </p>

-Now that you have your listener ready, you need to trigger the event.
+Now that the listener is ready, the event needs to be triggered.
 This can be done in the following ways:
 - Using a [Unity Event] and selecting the `SimpleScriptableEvent.Raise()` method
 - Selecting the event asset and clicking the _Raise_ button (debug)
 - Selecting the event asset and clicking the _Raise_ button next to a specific listener (debug)